 - As part of our commitment to the health and safety of our students and the campus community, the Student Centers staff will assess all events for the potential of risk.
-If an event poses a potential health or safety risk, the Student Centers and the client, with assistance from NC State police, EH&S, and Fire Protection, will determine a staffing plan appropriate for the event.
+If an event poses a potential health or safety risk, the Student Centers and the client, with assistance from NC State University Police Department, Environmental Health and Public Safety, and Fire Protection, will determine a staffing plan appropriate for the event.
 Charges for safety and security staffing will be billed to the client.

 - Housekeeping and Maintenance

-- Clients needing an electrical connection to company switch (State Ballroom and Stafford Commons) will be assessed fees according to the staffing fee schedule on the Rave! website.
+- Clients needing an electrical connection to company switch (State Ballroom and Stafford Commons) will be charged as outlined in Event Add-Ons.